Guidance for Making your Digital Content more Accessible

 Acting on Ally’s Accessibility Feedback

-Since we officially launched Ally (BB Ally) in our D2L system at the beginning of June 2020, faculty have been learning more about the technical accessibility of the content they create and upload to course sites.
-The Ally tool provides feedback on each file, which includes identifying the components that don’t meet WCAG 2.1 requirements and are therefore not fully accessible.
+Since we officially launched Ally (officially Anthology Ally) in our D2L system at the beginning of June 2020, faculty have been learning more about the technical accessibility of the content they create and upload to course sites.
+The Ally tool provides feedback on each file, which includes identifying the components that don’t meet WCAG 2.x requirements and are therefore not fully accessible.

 Ally provides built-in guidance on how to fix many of the accessibility issues it identifies, while some issues do not yet have these built-in instructions.
 In this section you will find mini-tutorials to supplement the information that Ally provides for some of the most common issues it finds in our courses.